takelwerk/takelage-pad/README.md

 vagrant up
 ```

-vagrant will tell you the IP address of the etherpad
+After each start, vagrant will tell you the IP address of the etherpad.
+You can then use a browser to connect to the etherpad via this IP address.

-Afterwards you can stop the box:
+When you are finished you can stop the box:

 ```bash
 vagrant halt